awsdocs/amazon-s3-developer-guide/doc_source/BucketRestrictions.md

  There is no limit to the number of objects that can be stored in a bucket and no difference in performance whether you use many buckets or just a few\.
 You can store all of your objects in a single bucket, or you can organize them across several buckets\.

+If you explicitly specify an AWS Region in your create bucket request that is different from the Region that you specifed when you created the client, you might get an error\.

 You cannot create a bucket within another bucket\.

 The high\-availability engineering of Amazon S3 is focused on get, put, list, and delete operations\.
 Because bucket operations work against a centralized, global resource space, it is not appropriate to create or delete buckets on the high\-availability code path of your application\.
 It is better to create or delete buckets in a separate initialization or setup routine that you run less often\.